What is grief?

 The most important things you can do to help someone who is grieving are to let them know you are there for them and ask them what you can do to support them.
 Do they want to talk about their loved one or would they prefer the distraction of discussing other things?
 Do they want company or to be alone?
 Everyone’s different so it’s best to ask them directly if you can.
 Remember that their needs will likely change over time as their grief progresses.

 There are lots of options of support after someone you love dies.
 If your loved one died under the care of a hospice, they may be able to support you in your bereavement.
 Cruse Bereavement care offers a chatline, whilst The Good Grief Trust hosts an extensive range of information, resources and services.
 You can also find local bereavement support services on AtaLoss.

 If you are struggling with bereavement and you feel in need of support, contact your local GP.

 Many people find it helpful to carry on going to their pulmonary fibrosis (PF) support group after the death of a loved one from PF.
 If you haven't attended one before, we have a tool to find your nearest support group.
 Bereaved carers are welcome at support groups, and we have a support group that is specifically for carers or ex-carers.

 You can also call or email our support line, run by a specialist nurse and trained volunteers with lived experience of PF.

 Connect with us on social media

-We aim to create a community atmosphere on our social media platforms, where you can feel informed and supported in your PF journey, whilst potentially connecting and this continues after a loved one dies.
+We aim to create a community atmosphere on our social media platforms, where you can feel informed and supported in your PF journey.
+You can connect with others affected by PF, and this continues after a loved one dies.